rktfoss/kbfirmware/README.md

-# kidulKeys
+**Firmware for Kidul Keyboards**

-Firmware designed for Kidul Keyboards, free for all to use without recognition in anyway.
+free for all to use without recognition.